-Florida Domestic Violence Defense
+Florida Domestic Violence Attorneys

 The Florida legislature has singled out domestic violence for special treatment compared to other crimes.
 The State Attorneys develop special domestic violence units or assign prosecutors to specialize in the prosecution of domestic violence cases.
 The state has adopted a “pro-prosecution” policy toward criminal law enforcement of injunctions in the hope that longer and more severe sentences will better protect victims of domestic violence.
 Alleged perpetrators can be sentenced to mandatory minimum jail sentences and be thrown out of their homes, and also denied bail while their cases are pending.